 Insufficient housing production in response to increased demand leads to rising housing costs, which in turn can lead to overcrowding, defined as more than one person per room by the US Department of Housing & Urban Development.
 (Overcrowding relates to the number of people living in a housing unit, not the density of units in a building.)
 Unmet demand for living space can drive young adults to live with parents longer, seniors to live in housing with their children when they otherwise might live independently, families to share individual housing units, and room-sharing arrangements.
+Overcrowding is more common in high-cost housing markets, and disproportionately impacts lower-income households and, therefore, people of color and immigrant households.

 Overcrowding may be practiced by homeowners or rental households, sometimes without a landlord's knowledge or sometimes with their tacit acknowledgement.
 Some landlords also convert non-bedroom living spaces into makeshift bedrooms or illegally subdivided apartments to increase occupancy and thereby rents, which also results in overcrowding.